-Although readers are protected from the harshest details, they will learn something of the situation and will maybe wish to find out more.
-They will surely enjoy the pace and the excitement of the story, and for these reasons I would recommend the novel both for reading aloud and having a place in the class library in the upper primary years.
+Although readers are protected from the harshest details, they will learn something about the situation and will maybe wish to find out more.
+They will surely enjoy the pace and the excitement of the story, and for these reasons, I would recommend Oh, Freedom! both for reading aloud and having a place in the class library in the upper primary years.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.